yuemori/enu/README.md

 ### Lazy Enumeration

-Importantly, `Enumerator` postpone enumeration and enumerate values only an as-needed basis.
+Importantly, `Enuemrable` postpone enumeration and enumerate values only an as-needed basis.

-So the `Enumerator` only asks the `Enumerable` for the number it needs.
+So the `Enumerable` only asks the `Enumerator` for the number it needs.

 See below examples: